lanzaj/cub3d/README.md

 ## Features

 - Loads any `.cub` map (several examples can be found in `./maps` directory)
-- Handles different colors for floor and ceiling, and different textures for walls according to their orientation.
+- Handles different colors for floor and ceiling, and different textures for walls according to their orientation
-- Working doors.
+- Working doors
-- Enemies.
+- Enemies
+- Health kit to gain life points

 ## Getting Started (linux)